jamesr101/project-03/README.md

 ## Our Application - 'ArtMapper'
 ![artmapper logo](https://user-images.githubusercontent.com/40343797/48482269-27357f80-e808-11e8-84de-39bad79fbf73.png)

+A hosted version of this app can be found at [art-mapper.herokuapp.com](https://art-mapper.herokuapp.com)

 ArtMapper allows users to see where paintings are geographically located.
 Users can select a specific artist and see where his or her works are on display.
 Signed-in users can also add new artists to the database, and add new works of art.
 The 'Journey' element of the application encourages users to visit galleries.
 To complete a 'Journey', users must find specified paintings and upload photos of each painting.

 ##### Users and sessions